stfc/PSyclone/doc/dynamo0p3.rst

 an evaluator is required for multiple function spaces then these can be specified using the additional ``gh_evaluator_targets`` meta-data entry.
-This entry is a one-dimensional, integer array containing the desired function spaces. e.g. to request basis/differential-basis functions evaluated on both W0 and W1::
+This entry is a one-dimensional, integer array containing the desired function spaces.
+For example, to request basis/differential-basis functions evaluated on both W0 and W1::

     integer, parameter :: gh_shape = gh_evaluator